 We offer employees competitive wages and benefits, including medical, critical illness, dental and prescription drug coverage; short- and long-term disability coverage; life insurance and accidental death benefits; retirement plans; and a stock purchase plan.
-The Waste Management Health and Welfare Benefits Plan allows employees to choose from different levels and types of coverage.
+The WM Health and Welfare Benefits Plan allows employees to choose from different levels and types of coverage.
 This allows each employee to put together a mix of benefits to meet their needs while receiving significant tax advantages by paying for benefits on a pre-tax basis (as allowed by law).
-About 90 percent of our employees choose to participate in a Waste Management health and welfare plan.

-Waste Management pays the full cost to provide employees with short-term disability benefits, long-term disability benefits, basic life insurance for the employee and their dependents, legal services, and employee and family assistance benefits.
-The costs for medical and dental coverage are shared with employees, with Waste Management picking up a majority of the premium expense.
-The company offers other important benefits such as legal services (e.g., wills, powers of attorney), flexible spending accounts, adoption assistance, paid vacation and holidays, employee discounts, education savings accounts, student loan refinancing services and scholarship programs.
+WM pays the full cost to provide employees with short-term disability benefits, long-term disability benefits, basic life insurance for the employee and their dependents, legal services, and employee and family assistance benefits.
+The costs for medical and dental coverage are shared with employees, with WM picking up a majority of the premium expense.
+The company offers other important benefits such as legal services (e.g., wills, powers of attorney), flexible spending accounts, adoption assistance, paid vacation and holidays, employee discounts, education savings accounts, student loan refinancing services, a second opinion service and scholarship programs.
 As the age distribution of our employees changes, we have more employees caring for children and aging parents.
-The company offers subsidized back-up childcare and elder care to help employees smoothly handle their responsibilities.
+The company offers subsidized back-up childcare and elder care to help employees smoothly handle their responsibilities

 We are particularly proud of our wellness programs.
 Our team of “Get Well Guides”— nurses, coaches, dietitians, clinicians and financial counselors—help employees and their families access the help they may need for a variety of life challenges.
 Employees can dial a toll-free number for confidential support and assistance from reliable, compassionate professionals.
-Employees and their families also have access to 2nd.MD, a virtual service that provides real-time consultation with doctors specializing in a variety of practices.
+Employees and their families also have access to 2nd.MD, a virtual expert second opinion service that provides real-time consultation with doctors specializing in a variety of practices.

 Our wellness programs also include some on-site flu vaccination clinics and health fairs where we provide blood pressure tests, blood lipid tests and other screenings that aid in the early detection of health risks.
 A health coach also meets individually with all participants to review their results and suggest action items to improve their health.